chronicleprotocol/documentation/docs/Developers/Guides/whitelistAddress.md

     alt="Tolled"
 />
 </div>
-Once you verify that you are whitelisted, you are ready to read from smart contracts.
+Once you verify that you are whitelisted, you are ready to read from the Oracle's smart contract.